Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 Robinhood vs Sofi Invest

-To place a trade, Robinhood’s app has the same trade ticket we saw on the website.
-Options can be traded with a dedicated derivative order ticket (up to 4 legs).
-The trade ticket now has integrated profit-loss diagrams (green represents a gain, and red represents a loss).
-Maximum profit and loss numbers are displayed above the chart.
+Robinhood’s app uses the same trade ticket as its website.
+Options can be traded with a special ticket (up to four legs).
+The ticket shows profit and loss diagrams, with green for gains and red for losses.
+Maximum profit and loss numbers are shown above the chart.

-Graphs on Robinhood’s app have two plot styles (line and candlestick), which is the only advantage over SoFi Invest’s charts.
+Robinhood’s app has two chart styles (line and candlestick), which is an advantage over SoFi Invest’s app.

 Winner: Robinhood